Vickymith/turbo-octo-bassoon/README.md

-The following are the questions of the assignment.
+The following are the questions of the assignment:-

 Give the code in C programGet a number from user and add 2 to that number and print the result.